 Contributors Mitigators Local Planning and Regulation Adherence to building code requirements is cost prohibitive for many households and property owners.
 Maritime trade and shipping requirements imposed by the Jones Act drive up costs for Puerto Rico's import/export economy.
 Ownership of public assets, including critical lifeline assets (ex: road networks, public buildings, schools) is undefined, thus maintenance and upkeep is unclear and, as a result, infrastructure quality suffers.
 Lack of alignment between long-term plans and implementation can lead to lack of continuity.
-For example, PREPA's IRP includes an increase in renewable energy but the plan being advanced emphasizes creates mini-grids dependent on liquid natural gas. providing updated and transparent data collection that complements the cadastral database being built through the GeoSpatial Frame program 176.
+For example, PREPA's IRP includes an increase in renewable energy but the plan being advanced emphasizes creates mini-grids dependent on liquid natural gas. providing updated and transparent data collection that complements the cadastral database being built through the GeoSpatial Frame program 177.
 Leverage federal and state level research as launching pad for mitigation investment decisions.
 Minimize displacement of homeowners and vulnerable communities through regional, strategic, and multi-sector mitigation planning.
 Build capacity for local entities, municipalities and regional partnerships to gain access to mitigation assistance through refined mitigation planning.

-176 The Puerto Rico Geospatial Frame Program is a recovery program funded by the PRDOH CDBG-DR grant to create an improved parcel registry system.
+177 The Puerto Rico Geospatial Frame Program is a recovery program funded by the PRDOH CDBG-DR grant to create an improved parcel registry system.

 Contributors Mitigators Structure and Infrastructure lifeline.
 In Puerto Rico, energy infrastructure is, on average, about 30 years older than anywhere else in United States and its design makes it vulnerable to impacts of natural disasters.
 The utilities infrastructure is poorly maintained and deteriorated.
 For example,: forty to sixty percent (40%-60%) of water in the water system is lost from leakage and theft.
-Incorporate self-sustaining infrastructure alternatives that include green infrastructure and nature-based solutions to address and mitigate hazards such as debris generation.
+Communities that are disconnected from centralized system have been left out of the mitigation planning process.
+Nonemergency communications systems cannot function when Energy lifeline is down.
+Hurricanes Irma and María caused overload Incorporate self-sustaining infrastructure alternatives that include green infrastructure and nature-based solutions to address and mitigate hazards such as debris generation.
 Provide assistance, data, mapping, and capacity building for rural areas disconnected from centralized system.
 Focus on systems redundancy, independence and regional solutions to lifeline infrastructure and services' needs.
 Learn from best practices from Puerto Rico and equivalent jurisdictions that showed reliability, resilience and true hazard mitigation during recent disasters.
 Infrastructure built to updated construction standards proved to withstand recent hurricane impacts and reduce debris generation.
 Consider advanced technologies that take into account the state of current systems and prove beneficial through a cost benefit analysis.
 Take advantage of current population trends to focus on the hardening of existing infrastructure and redevelopment of land instead of the expansion of lines and networks that could promote increased urban sprawl.